akos0215/AnyoneC/README.md

 ## Motivation

 I really love ArnoldC, the programming language based on Arnold Schwarzenegger's one-liners.
-Nevertheless I realized that it can be generalized to understand anyone's (e.g. poets, writers, actors, politics etc. ) one-liners as dialects.
-And here we go.
+Nevertheless I realized that it can be generalized to accept anyone's (e.g. poets, writers, actors, politics etc. ) one-liners as keywords.
+Aaand here we go.

-## HelloWorld.arnoldc
+## HelloWorld in ArnoldC

 	IT'S SHOWTIME
 	TALK TO THE HAND "hello world"
 	YOU HAVE BEEN TERMINATED

-## HelloWorld.brucewillisc
+## HelloWorld in BrucewillisC

     WELCOME TO THE PARTY, PAL!
     YIPPEE KI-YAY MOTHERFUCKER "hello world"
     NOW I KNOW HOW A TV DINNER FEELS.

-## HelloWorld.epc
+## HelloWorld in EsterházyPéterC

     BIZONYOS SZINT FÖLÖTT
     AMIT LE LEHET ÍRNI, AZ MEG IS TÖRTÉNHET "hello world"